exzork/crafty-4/README.md

 ### - Two big changes you will notice is:
 - We now provide pre-built images for you guys.
-- Containers now run as non-root, using practices used by OpenSwift & Kubernetes (root group perms).
+- Containers now run as non-root, using practices used by OpenShift & Kubernetes (root group perms).

 > __**⚠ 🔻WARNING: [WSL/WSL2 | WINDOWS 11 | DOCKER DESKTOP]🔻**__ <br>